ankit-gusain/banking-management-system/README.md

 # Bank management systyem
 The Bank Management System is a Java application using Swing and AWT for graphical user interface components and event handling.

-I have built this desktop application using the JAVA Netbeans and tried covering every realtime scenerio that exist while banking.
+##### "I built this desktop application using Java NetBeans for a bank management system, opting to hardcode components.
+This approach provided deeper project insight and comprehensive coverage of real-time banking scenarios."

 ##  Technologies Used
 #### Java